isubuz/zahlen/README.md

 zahlen
 ======

-This repository contains the python source code for algorithms and data structures used in programming.
+This repository contains the python implementation of algorithms and data structures used in programming.

 Feel free to contribute and add more implementations.